-

 When dry, the tea has a soft, subtle aroma with a caramel-woody profile.

-After the first steeping, pu-erh reveals a bright trail of aromas with a creamy nuance, with notes of wet wood and dried almonds.
+After the first steep, pu-erh reveals a bright trail of aromas with a creamy nuance, with notes of wet wood and dried almonds.

-The infusion of brewed tea is thick, oily and rich.
-The taste is clean, balanced, fresh.
-The taste combines nuts with notes of spring primroses and nutty-creamy echoes.
-The tea can be brewed up to 5 times, with each new infusion revealing new facets of taste.
+The brewed tea leaves a thick, oily, and rich infusion.
+The flavor is clean, balanced, and fresh.
+The aroma combines nutty notes with hints of spring primroses and nutty, creamy undertones.
+This tea can be steeped up to five times, with each infusion revealing new facets of flavor.

-The infusion is clean and transparent , of an attractive dark burgundy color.
+The infusion is clean and transparent , with an attractive dark burgundy color.

 The aftertaste is long-lasting with notes of dark chocolate, enveloping the entire mouth with its thickness.